-Winder: I think people are also starting to realize how those tiny things like little luxuries, they have a huge impact.
-It’s so important to do those small things like lighting a candle, using an oil before going to bed, meditating, improving your surroundings and the environment that you're in because you spend more time at home.
-Everything we see, smell, taste and touch has such a huge impact on our well being.
-People are starting to pay more attention to those things.
+Winder: I think people have started to realize how tiny things and little luxuries have a huge impact.
+Everything we see, smell, taste and touch has such a huge impact on our well being and people are starting to pay more attention to these things.

 Kimberly: Lockdown just gave us that opportunity to pay attention to those little things.
 So in that fast paced world that we used to live in, we were always rushing.
 I never really had those opportunities to do or find out what things actually make me feel really comfy, cozy, happy and content.
 I was always looking for external sources, where I found it all in my home during lockdown.
 One of the most important things I've realized during lockdown is that a little bit of kindness goes a really, really long way.
 We have to respect everybody's individual situations, not pass judgment, we can’t understand everyone's individual situations, it’s been one of the more mindful things that I've taken from lockdown.
 The judgment that would be passed on social media just felt so attacking and unnecessary during a time that I felt that we all should just be kind, considerate and understanding.